 Who is it for?

-The programme is for those working in general practice, including GPs, practice managers and nurses; also project managers and facilitators actively working with general practice to support the GP Forward View.
+The programme is for those working in general practice including, GPs, practice managers, nurses, project managers and facilitators, working directly with general practice to support the GP Forward View.
 Delegates will need to bring a live project to work actively on during the programme.

 What are the benefits?